AlexisMasseron/copyrightly.io/README.md

 npm run network
 ```

-This will start Ganache in http://127.0.0.1:8545 together with 10 sample accounts.
+This command will start Ganache in http://127.0.0.1:8545 together with 10 sample accounts.
 These accounts are fixed using the seed 'candy maple cake sugar pudding cream honey rich smooth crumble sweet treat'.

 Then, deploy the contracts from a different terminal (leave Ganache running on the previous one):